jemilner/influenceHierarchy/README.md

 num.bm <- 2
 ```

-### Tuning Parameters

-A number of tuning parameters for rho are required to correspond to the number of BM states.
+A number of initial and tuning parameters for rho are required to correspond to the number of BM states.
 In this example there are 2 BM states to represent 'slow' and 'fast' movement.
 ```
+#rho initialisation
+rho <- c(1, 1)

+#rho tuning parameters
 prop.slow <- 0.02
 prop.fast <- 0.10
 ```